cloud-custodian/cloud-custodian/tools/c7n_left/README.md

 Finally you add assertions in a `left.plan[.yaml|.json]` file.
 The format of the file is an array of dictionaries.
 The dictionaries are used to match against the policy findings.
-The data its matching against is what is found by using `c7n-left run --format json`.
+The data its matching against is what is found by using `c7n-left run --output json`.
 Each key/value pair in the dictionary is matched against the finding.

 So putting it all together, we've setup our tests as follows